Biology, Master of Science

-Applicants to the Master of Science program must present:
+To apply for the Master of Science program in Biology, you must present:

-- Official transcripts reflecting all undergraduate (and any graduate) work
+- Official transcripts reflecting all undergraduate (and any previous graduate) work.

-- Evidence of successful completion of the baccalaureate degree, having achieved an overall cumulative index of B. as well as a B or better average in Biology and the cognate sciences
+- Evidence of successful completion of a bachelor’s degree, with an overall cumulative index of 3.0 and a 3.0 or higher average in biological sciences.

 Graduate Admission Information